 g.
 Ergonomics: Should be easy to operate by one experienced surgeon.
+The device will need to fire with a single hand using a single motion so that the other hand may be used to stabilize the surrounding tissues.

 h.
-Size: The head of the device (and thus diameter) must be smaller than 1.5 cm to fit within the spatulated ureter.
+Size: The head of the device (and thus diameter) must be than 0.7cm to fit within the spatulated ureter.
 The entire device must be long enough to fit through the neo-bladder and ureter in an open surgery.
+For easy handling, the anvil head must be at least 3cm long.
+In order to remain with tissue elasticity limits, the diameter of the firing mechanism portion of the head must not exceed 1cm.

 i.
-Weight: The device should be easy to operate inside a body during open surgery, and thus shouldn't exceed 2-5 lbs.
+Weight: The device should be easy to operate inside a body using one hand during open surgery, and thus shouldn't exceed 1-2 lbs.

 j.
 Materials: The material used should not pit or rust easily.
 It should be sturdy and maintain its shape.
 It should not be magnetic to avoid any unintended reactions in the operating room.
+Ideally, the final product head should be metal so that staples may be fired without risk of deforming the firing mechanism.